Hey guys. I thought Friday of Labor Day weekend would be a great day for a birth story!

 During my previous birth I was yelling prayers…and things like “HELP ME.”
 This time I challenged myself to channel that word-forming energy for moving baby down.

 Very soon I started to feel like was going to EXPLODE from the pressure.
 I had no idea how I was going to do this for ONE MORE MINUTE.
 I wanted to crawl out of my skin.
-I wanted to yank David down into the tub and make him suffer!
-I wanted to run away to the hospital and get FREAKING DRUGGED.
+I wanted to run away to the hospital and get DRUGS!

 Also, WHY IS EVERYONE STILL BEING SO CALM.

 Well, that’s because it is almost time to push.
 Desperate for some kind of relief, I tried bearing down a little bit.
 It wasn’t quite time.
 I needed a few more contractions to come.

 Finally, there was no more holding back.
 I HAD to do something.
 Just ANYTHING.

 I yelled “JESUS HELP!”
 And then without even thinking, I pushed.
 And just like that, I was reaching down with my hand to feel my baby’s head come out!

 Then came the moment of truth.
 (Flashback to my other two births when the baby’s head was out, but the body wasn’t.)
 Would I be able to birth the rest of her by myself or would the midwife have to step in?
 I did one last powerful push.